 Gibson 1947 J-50

-The neck block bears an extremely early Factory Order Number (FON).
-The bold black stamped number "605" is the unique batch number assigned to the guitar's batch, while the adjacent number "30" is believed to be the individual serial number assigned to this specific guitar.
+The neck block bears a Factory Order Number (FON) believed to be from the very earliest production.
+The number “605,” stamped in bold black letters, is a unique number assigned to the guitar’s batch, while the number “30” to its right is believed to be the individual serial number assigned to this specific guitar.

-Observing the body interior reveals that while maple or plywood is typically used for Gibson bridge plates, this particular instrument clearly employs a spruce-like material.
-(Photo taken before repair)
+Upon examining the interior of the body, while Gibson bridge plates are typically made of maple or plywood, this particular instrument clearly uses a spruce-like material.
+(Photo taken before restoration)

-Additionally, the back of the body sides shows 12 spruce side ribbons (crack prevention strips) attached.
+Additionally, on the back of the body sides, you can see that 12 spruce side ribs (crack preventers) have been installed.

-The screws used for the truss rod cover and tuners are Phillips-head, which is unusual since flathead screws were the norm during this period.
-However, several other 1947 models with Phillips screws have been confirmed.
+The screws used for the truss rod cover and tuners are Phillips-head, which is considered unusual for this period when flat-head screws were the norm; however, several other 1947 models with Phillips-head screws have been confirmed.

 Gibson 1951 J-50

-Examining these details like this makes the distinct differences in atmosphere between these two J-50s feel even more pronounced.
+Examining these details makes the difference in the atmosphere between these two J-50s even more apparent.

 Gibson 1954 J-50

-A 1954 model featuring an upper belly bridge with a small pickguard and short saddles.
-Other characteristics include Kluson Deluxe tuners without the "KLUSON DELUXE" engraving (no line) and 19 frets (frets transitioned to 20 starting in 1955), which are unique to this period.
+A 1954 model featuring an upper belly bridge with a small pickguard and short saddle.
+Other notable features include Kluson Deluxe tuners (no lines) without the "KLUSON DELUXE" engraving, and the fact that it has 19 frets (the number increased to 20 starting in 1955), which is characteristic of this period.

-Perhaps influenced by the small pickguard, natural finish, and white body binding, the body shape appears slightly more rounded.
+Perhaps due to the small pickguard, natural finish, and white body binding, the body shape appears slightly more rounded.

 Gibson 1963 J-50

-This particular instrument features a thin large pickguard and a plastic bridge.
-Its basic structure is J-45 feature article , so I'll note what I observed comparing it to the 1951 model.
+This model features a thin large pickguard and a plastic bridge.
+Since the basic construction was covered in the J-45 feature article, I’ll note here what I discovered by comparing it to the 1951 model.

-Compared to the 1951 model, a clear difference in scale was evident.
-The distance from the nut to the saddle tip is 7mm longer on the 1951 model.
+Compared to the 1951 model, there was a clear difference in the scale length.
+From the nut to the top of the saddle, the 1951 model is 7mm longer.

-Detailed measurements revealed differences of approximately 2mm from the nut to the 12th fret (the nut was set slightly longer during production), about 1.5mm from the 12th fret to the joint (the 1963 model has the neck joined closer to the body), 2mm due to body size (the length from the bridge end to the body end was the same, thus affecting the scale), and about 1.5mm from the top of the bridge to the saddle contact point.
+Upon taking precise measurements, I found a difference of approximately 2mm from the nut to the 12th fret (the center section was made slightly longer during construction), about 1.5mm from the 12th fret to the joint (the 1963 model’s neck is joined closer to the body), 2mm due to the body size (since the length from the bridge end to the body end was the same, this affects the scale length), and approximately 1.5mm from the top of the bridge to the saddle contact point.

-The 1963 model already has a 20-fret specification.
-Logically, it wouldn't be surprising if its scale length were longer than the 1951 model, but actual measurements show it's actually shorter.
-This point is extremely interesting.
-Given they are handmade, the accumulation of minute errors during construction likely manifests in the final measurements.
+The 1963 model already features a 20-fret configuration.
+Logically, it wouldn’t be surprising if the scale length were longer than that of the 1951 model, but actual measurements show it is actually shorter.
+This is a particularly intriguing point.
+Since these are handmade instruments, it’s likely that the accumulation of minute manufacturing tolerances is reflected in the final measurements.

-Reviewing the comparison photos reveals further differences, such as the color tone of the fingerboard and the thickness near the neck joint.
+Upon reviewing the comparison photos, it appears there are still other differences, such as the color of the fingerboard and the thickness near the neck joint.

 Gibson 1964 J-50

-Compared to the 1951 model, a clear difference in scale was evident.
-From the nut to the saddle tip, the 1951 model is 7mm longer.
+Compared to the 1951 model, there was a clear difference in the scale length.
+From the nut to the top of the saddle, the 1951 model is 7mm longer.

-Detailed measurements revealed differences of approximately 2mm from the nut to the 12th fret (the nut was made longer at the center during production), about 1.5mm from the 12th fret to the joint (the 1963 model has a neck joint positioned further toward the body), 2mm due to body size (the length from the bridge end to the body end was the same, thus affecting the scale), and about 1.5mm from the top of the bridge to the saddle contact point.
+Upon taking precise measurements, I found the following differences: approximately 2mm from the nut to the 12th fret (the center section was made slightly longer during construction); approximately 1.5mm from the 12th fret to the joint (the 1963 model has a neck joint positioned closer to the body); 2mm due to the body size (since the length from the bridge end to the body end was the same, this affects the scale length); and approximately 1.5mm from the top of the bridge to the saddle contact point.

-The 1963 model already features a 20-fret specification.
-Logically, it wouldn't be surprising if its scale length were longer than the 1951 model, but actual measurements show it's actually shorter.
-This point is extremely interesting.
-Given that these are handmade, the accumulation of minute manufacturing tolerances likely manifests in the final measurements.
+The 1963 model already features a 20-fret configuration.
+Logically, it would not be surprising if the scale length were longer than that of the 1951 model, but actual measurements show it is actually shorter.
+This is a particularly intriguing point.
+Since these are handmade instruments, it is reasonable to assume that the accumulation of minute manufacturing tolerances is reflected in the final measurements.

-Reviewing the comparison photos reveals further differences, such as the color tone of the fingerboard and the thickness near the neck joint.
+Upon reviewing the comparison photos, it appears there are still other differences, such as the color of the fingerboard and the thickness near the neck joint.

 Gibson 1965 J-50

-The timeline is considered to parallel the specification evolution of the J-45.
+Since the timeline is believed to parallel the specification changes of the J-45,

-While the J-50's birth year is sometimes cited as 1946-1948, the existence of J-50s bearing the Bannerhead logo has been confirmed.
+While the J-50 is sometimes said to have been introduced between 1946 and 1948, the existence of a J-50 featuring the Banner Head logo has been confirmed.

-Furthermore, it is reported that the very first J-50 was shipped to Myers Music Store on East High Street in Minerva, Ohio, on June 1, 1942.
+Furthermore, it is reported that the first J-50 was shipped on June 1, 1942, to Myers Music Store on East High Street in Minerva, Ohio.

-Based on the above, it is reasonable to consider 1942 as the birth year of the J-50.
+Based on the above, it is reasonable to consider 1942 as the year the J-50 was introduced.

-Qualifications & Experience: 8 years as an instrument appraiser ; contributed writing and supervision to Acoustic Guitar Magazine, etc
+Qualifications & Experience: 8 years as a musical instrument appraiser; contributor and supervisor for Acoustic Guitar Magazine and other publications

 Art Born in the 1800s: The Allure of Antique Guitars